 It’s impossible to predict currency movements at the best of times, and with so much uncertainty on the global and political front, these could not be considered the best of times to make predictions.
 Sterling has dropped nearly 2% against EUR and USD, and we stand on the precipice of further losses, or alternatively, significant recovery.
 Should the indications point that the UK is to drop out with no deal, one could expect the pound to plummet in the face of potentially devastating economic predictions.

 However, if as many expect, May faces a vote of no confidence and comes through the other side bruised, but not toppled, she’d have more of a mandate to push through her Brexit deal, without leadership posturing acting as an unwelcome distraction.
 This newfound political solidity could shore up the pound somewhat, at least in the short term.

-We will continue to monitor the market closely and keep you updated on any changes.
+We will continue to monitor the currency market closely and keep you updated on any changes.

-If you have any international payments to make, please call us on +44 (0)207 589 3000 to speak to an expert who can offer you guidance.
-Alternatively to set up a payment yourself, login to your account.
+If you have an international money transfer to make, please call us on +44 (0)207 589 3000 to speak to an expert who can offer you guidance.
+Alternatively to set up an overseas payment yourself, login to your account.